 3. Churn Rate

-The third calculation you should make to gauge the impact of your CAC is your churn rate.
-In the process of doing business, you’ll always lose some customers, sometimes for reasons that are truly beyond your control.
+The third calculation you need in order to gauge the impact of your CAC is your churn rate.
+In business, you will always lose some customers, sometimes for reasons that are truly beyond your control.
 However, retaining as many customers as possible is usually in your best interest.
 Measuring churn gets at this notion because as the CAC number shows, it is costly to replace lost customers by acquiring new ones.
-There are two churn metrics that you should follow.
-This first is your customer churn rate, an important metric because it shows you how well (or poorly) you are doing at retention.
+There are two churn metrics you will want to track.

-Number of customers lost that month / Original number of customers for the month
+Number of customers lost that month / Number of customers at the start of the month

 Amount of recurring revenue lost that month / Original amount of revenue for the month

-For example, if your company starts with $500,000 in recurring revenue at the beginning of the month but loses $50,000 of it, your revenue churn rate for the month is 10%.
+For example, if your company has $500,000 in recurring revenue at the beginning of the month and loses customers representing $50,000 of that total, the revenue churn rate for the month is 10%.

-Tracking these three metrics—your CAC, CLTV, and churn rate—provides you with insight into a few aspects of your business, including the success of your sales team and your pricing model.
+Tracking these three metrics—CAC, CLTV, and Churn Rate—provides insight into key aspects of your business, including the success of your sales team, pricing strategy, and customer service.
 It also allows you to gain a deeper understanding of your finances, helping you to forecast and budget for future spending.

-So, is there a “magic” or “best” number” for a company’s CAC?
+Is there a “magic” or “best” number” for a company’s CAC?
 As with so many things, that depends – on your industry, your margins, and the stage of your business or product.
-Startups must spend money to make money.
-In the beginning stages of your business, your CAC might be high.
-You’re investing in your sales team and marketing efforts, and those investments may take time to pay off in the form of CLTV.
+Startups must spend money before they make money.
+In the early stages of a business, a CAC might be high as you invest in your sales team and marketing efforts, and those investments may take time to pay off in the form of CLTV.